I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 #### Question 3: PROJECT_C Task Progress

-#### Question 4: Blog/Other Task Progress
+#### Question 4: Blog & Other Task Progress

-#### Question 5: Today's Reflection (based on goals)
+#### Question 5: Today's Reflection (Aligned with Goals)

 ```text